triptease/schema/README.md

 ### Reservation

 After identifying the hotel, the next-most important data you can provide is the reservation information after a customer completes their booking.
+If you support multi room booking just repeat the script tag  or itemScope root element (use an array in JSON-LD).

 *Used by: Triptease*